June 9, 2017

-A long-distance job search can be tricky.
-While it can be difficult to find a job in a different city or state if you’re looking for lower level positions, it’s often easier to do for high level or hard to fill positions.
+Even in 2017, a long-distance job search can be tricky.
+It’s often easier to find a job in a new city for a high-level or hard to fill position than it is for an entry level position.
 Many companies prefer to hire local candidates because expenses to relocate employees are high and the logistics of interviewing long-distance candidates can be complicated.
-But it is possible to perform a long-distance job search and land a great job with the help of these tips.
+However, it is possible to perform a long-distance job search and land a great job with the help of these tips.

 Mention Your Relocation

 Be clear in your resume and cover letter that you are planning to relocate, or to include your availability for relocation.
 If you include an Objective section in your resume, include your relocation information here, as well as at the beginning of your cover letter.
-If you’re targeting a specific area, say something like, “Looking to move to Albuquerque, NM” or if you’re open to relocating anywhere, mention “Open to relocating nationwide.”
+If you’re targeting a specific area, say something like, “Looking to move to San Francisco, CA” or if you’re open to relocating anywhere, mention “Open to relocating nationwide.”
 If you have firm plans to move, include when you will be relocating as well.
-Try to give employers as much information as possible for you best chance of success.
+Try to give employers as much information as possible to increase your chances of success.

 Include Your Current Address

 You need to include your current contact information (including your address) in your cover letter and resume when applying for a job so the employer can reach you.
 While it may be tempting to include a friend or family member’s address or make up an address in the area you’d like to work, you should avoid it.
 A recruiter may question why your current job (or last job if it is very recent) is so far away or why you’re unable to come in for an interview right away, and you’ll have to awkwardly explain that you don’t actually live at the address you listed.
 It’s best to be honest and list your current address, but include next to it “Looking to relocate to XYZ city.”